antonialoytorrens/portfolio/content_raw/en/projects/05-ainalomaspsicologa.md

 imgalt = "Aina Lomas, Psychologist Home Page"
 +++

-Design and development of a web page for the company of the architect Alwin Klotz.
+Design and development of a web page for the psychologist Aina Lomas.